If you’re a fan of the Coloplast SenSura Mio line and you have a high-output stoma, have I got something for you!

 Is it Right for You?

-The cost may be prohibitive for some people, especially those paying out of pocket.
 You may be able to extend the life of these if you only use them at night by rinsing and reusing your two-piece pouch, otherwise, these should last you about as long as other Sensura Mio products you may have already been using.

 If you’ve woken up throughout the night to empty your appliance, I think it’s worth at least exploring this option.